Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New commands `rbw download cdr services` and `rbw download cdr conference` to download a detailed invoice for services and conference (CSV format)

-- Command `rbw status api` now checks 12 Rainbow portals
+- Command `rbw status api` now checks 12 Rainbow portals (portals subscriptions, invoices, channels, mass provisionning, telephony, calendar, metrics and file storage have been added to the status).

 **FIXES**